Julia A. (Rhoads) Shaulis was born on March 1, 1853 in Somerset Township, Somerset County, PA, the daughter of Joseph A. and Mary (Weyand) Rhoads.

 Son Clark I. Shaulis (1916-1991) was born on Oct.
 15, 1916 in Lincoln Township.
 He is believed to have been twice married.
 One of his brides was Ethel ( ? - ? ).
 Later, he wedded Margaret M. Snyder ( ? - ? ).
 His offspring were Harold E. Shaulis, Kenneth W. Shaulis, Carol Miller, Shelby Defibaugh and Roger L. Shaulis.
 They lived in Somerset and were longtime members of Christ Casebeer Lutheran Church.
 During World War II, Clark served in the U.S. Armed Forces.
 Over the years, he was employed as a laborer by the Baltimore and Ohio Railroad, contractor Lloyd Koontz and Latrobe Construction Company.
+The family's church congregation published a 100-year anniversary book in 1945, entitled The History of Christ's, Casebeer, Evangelical Lutheran Church, which included an Honor Roll naming Clark as a veteran.
 When the family held a birthday dinner for Clark in 1950, said the Somerset Daily American, a "Pennsylvania Dutch style dinner was served."
 Sadness blanketed the family when Clark died in Somerset Hospital at the age of 74 on June 11, 1991.
 Rev. Dwight A. Huseman preached the funeral sermon, with burial in the church cemetery.
 The Daily American carried an obituary.

 Son Clyde Earl Shaulis (1918-2007) was born on Dec.
 17, 1918 in Lincoln Township, Somerset County.
 Circa 1944, he was united in the bonds of wedlock with Ethel Grace "Tess" Sarver ( ? - ? ).
 Their union lasted for an exceptional 63 years.
 Then during World War II, he served in the U.S. Air Force, part of a crew flying troop carrier aircraft.
 After his return home, he and Ethel dwelled in Somerset for decades and produced a daughter, Iris Will.
 Clyde earned a living as a driver for PBS Coal of Friedens.
 Following the example of many in their immediate family, the Shaulises were members of Christ Casebeer Lutheran Church, and Clyde belonged to the local Veterans of Foreign Wars post.
 Clyde died at home at the age of 88 on Nov.
 13, 2007.
 Funeral services were led by Rev. Dennis L. Doebler, with burial of the remains in the church cemetery.
 The Somerset Daily American printed an obituary.